milton0825/cpython-internals/README.md

 |           |           |           |             |           |
 |___________|           |___________|             |___________|
 ```
+This is my reading notes of http://pgbovine.net/cpython-internals.htm.
+This note dive deep into the cpython internal of Python-2.7.8 in the following topics:
 * [Opcodes and main interpreter loop](opcodes-and-main-interpreter-loop.md)
 * [Frames, functiona calls and scope](frames-function-calls-and-scope.md)
 * [PyObject: the core Python object](pyobject-the-core-python-object.md)